lmb-freiburg/radfinder/README.md

 ```

 A joint forward pass `model(pixel_values=..., input_ids=..., attention_mask=..., grid_size=...)`
 returns both embeddings as a single `ModelOutput`.
-For a quick smoke test with dummy inputs
+The `hf_example_dummy_input` command above is a
-(no data download needed) see `simple_example.py`.
+quick smoke test with dummy inputs (no data download needed).

 ## Setup datasets as required